Mary Berry Flapjacks

 Directions

-• Melt Ingredients: In a saucepan, melt the butter, demerara sugar, and golden syrup over low heat until the sugar has dissolved.
+• In a pan, melt the butter, sugar, and syrup over low heat until smooth.

-• Combine Mixture: Remove from heat, stir in the oats and apricots until well mixed.
+• Stir in the oats and apricots until well mixed.

 Notes